 - 2 carrots, peeled

-- 1 apple
+- 1 apple, cored

-- 1/2 cup cold water
+- 1 cup cold water

 - Combine all the ingredients in your blender and puree until smooth.
-Pour the contents into a nut bag or colander that is lined with a cheese cloth.
+Pour the contents into a nut bag or fine mesh strainer that is lined with a cheese cloth.